North Maluku: Ecology

-Administrative divisions
+Government and administrative divisions

 In 1999, the northern part of Maluku, then comprising the North Maluku (Maluku Utara) Regency, the Central Halmahera (Halmahera Tengah) Regency and the City of Ternate, were split off to form a separate province of North Maluku (Maluku Utara).
-The existing North Maluku Regency was in 2003 (by law Udang-Udang Nomor 1 Tahun 2003) split into five entities - the new regencies of North Halmahera, South Halmahera, Sula Islands and East Halmahera and the new city of Tidore Islands.
-A seventh regency, covering Morotai Island, was formed in 2008 from part of North Halmahera.
-An eighth regency, covering Taliabu Island, was formed in 2013 from the westernmost island in the Sula Islands Regency.
-All are listed below with their areas and their populations at the 2010 and 2020 Censuses, and according to the official estimates for mid 2022.
+The existing North Maluku Regency was on 25 February 2003 (by law Udang-Udang Nomor 1 Tahun 2003) split into four new regencies - North Halmahera, West Halmahera, South Halmahera and the Sula Islands - while on the same date two new entities were created from parts of the Central Halmahera Regency - East Halmahera Regency and the new city of Tidore Islands.
+A seventh regency, covering Morotai Island, was formed on 29 October 2008 from part of North Halmahera and an eighth regency, covering Taliabu Island, was formed on 14 December 2012 from the westernmost island in the Sula Islands Regency.
+All are listed below with their areas and their populations at the 2010 and 2020 Censuses, and according to the official estimates for mid 2024.
 The table also includes the number of administrative districts (kecamatan) in each city or regency, the number of administrative villages (rural desa and urban kelurahan) into which those districts are subdivided, and the numbers of named islands.

+Notes: (a) The Regency-level BPS publication for mid 2023 shows a population figure of 96,977 for Central Halmahera which is wildly different from the Provincial-level publication figures given above.
+Note several of the figures for areas also show great disparity between the BPS figires published by the Province and those published by the Regencies, although both sets are "official".

+The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The North Maluku Electoral District consists of all of the 8 regencies and 2 cities in the province, and elects 3 members to the People's Representative Council.

 Economy

 In the 2010s, efforts were undertaken to further develop the province.
 Governor Abdul Ghani Kasuba designated South Halmahera as a tourism region for the province, inaugurating the Widi International Fishing Tournament for that purpose.
-Kasuba also successfully negotiated with the China-based Jinchun Group to build a nine-trillion rupiah smelter in the Obi Islands.
+Kasuba also successfully negotiated with the China-based Jinchun Group to build a nine-trillion rupiah nickel smelter in the Obi Islands.